WoundAmbit: Bridging State-of-the-Art Semantic Segmentation and Real-World Wound Care: Discussion and Outlook

 \section{Discussion and Outlook}

 This study provides a comprehensive benchmark of various \ac{dl} models for wound segmentation, addressing real-world challenges in clinical deployment and telehealth applications.
+Interestingly, many of the top-performing models achieved comparable performance on the evaluated datasets, suggesting that binary wound segmentation may be a relatively straightforward task for advanced deep learning methods.
+This phenomenon may be attributed to the distinctive visual characteristics exhibited by wounds in conventional samples, which enable modern architectures to extract relevant features effectively.

-Although no clear trend emerged between CNN- and ViT-based models, the results from both the in-distribution CFU and the \ac{dfuc22} live leaderboard indicate the superior performance of modern \ac{gp} architectures, such as \ac{transnext}, over specialized medical models.
+Although no clear trend emerged between CNN- and ViT-based models, the results on both the in-distribution CFU and the \ac{dfuc22} live leaderboard indicate the superior performance of modern \ac{gp} architectures, such as \ac{transnext}, over specialized medical models.
 Similarly, the top five models on the \ac{ood} dataset were \ac{gp} architectures, further emphasizing the superiority of contemporary SS and vision models over specialized medical techniques in handling OOD data.
 This enhanced performance is further supported by visual analysis of Grad-CAM heatmaps.
 Despite the higher computational demands of the top-performing models, inference times remained within practical limits.
 With a minimum throughput of at least one image per second on the CPU, all models are considered suitable for clinical use and remote wound size monitoring, given the manageable data volumes.
 Expert evaluations of mask quality and automated size estimates from the top five models yielded promising results, with high mask approval rates and size estimates closely aligning with dermatologist annotations.
 While no architecture clearly outperformed the others in size retrieval, \ac{vwconv} was most favored by experts for best mask selection.

+While our wound size estimation framework, \ac{woundambit}, holds great potential, it also presents limitations and highlights directions for future research: